triwav/roku-test-automation/README.md

 Roku Test Automation (RTA from here on out) helps with automating functional tests for Roku devices.
 It has quite a bit more capabilities than [Roku's first party option](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/automated-testing-overview.md) and does not require a Go server in the middle to convert ECP commands.

+## v2.0 Changes

+Some minor incompatibility changes were made in v2.0.
+These include:

+- `getFocusedNode()` now returns an object like all the ODC commands other than `hasFocus()` and `isInFocusChain()`
+- While never documented or designed to be used externally, the `getNodeReferences()` function was removed and replaced with `getNodesInfoAtKeyPaths`
+- `callFunc()` will no longer automatically inject an `invalid` param if a `params` array was not provided.
+- `getValuesAtKeyPaths()` now returns each result inside a `results` object to avoid potential variable collission

 ## Integration

 In your project go ahead and install the npm module: